olegteteriatnik/library.master/README.md

 2. Use describe and it blocks from Mocha
 3. Use chai.expect for assertions
 4. Use sinon for mocking and stubbing external dependencies

 ---

+## Infrastructure

+Library Master is deployed in a cloud environment using AWS and CI/CD tooling:

+- **Amazon RDS (PostgreSQL)**
+  The backend uses a managed PostgreSQL instance for storing books and user data.
+Database connectivity is securely configured via environment variables and Jenkins credentials.

+- **AWS-Based Logging**
+  Application events, including book lifecycle operations and system-level events, are pushed to centralized AWS logging (e.g., CloudWatch) for observability and debugging in production.

+- **CI/CD Integration**
+  Jenkins pipelines handle the build and deployment processes, automatically running unit and E2E tests before shipping.
+Secrets and configuration values are injected through secure Jenkins Credentials.

+---